TU-Berlin-DIMA/moodle-tools/README.md

 ## Tools

-- `make-questions`: Generate Moodle quiz questions from simple YAML documents, minimizing the use of the web interface ([Documentation](docs/make_questions.md)).
+- `make-questions`: Generate Moodle quiz questions from simple YAML documents to minimize the use of the web interface.
-- `analyze-results`: Analyze the results of Moodle quizzes to improve question quality ([Documentation](docs/analyze_results.md)).
+- `analyze-results`: Analyze the results of a Moodle quiz to improve question quality.

 ## Installation

-`moodle-tools` is a Python package, which can be installed locally using `pip`.
+`moodle-tools` is distributed as a Python package.
+These instructions assume that you already installed `pip` and `virtualenv`.
 Either clone the repository:

 ```bash
 git clone https://git.tu-berlin.de/dima/moodle-tools